-Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary and Community Involvent d community engagement, s upport and ownership for THE PRINCIPAL: Establishes a welcom- ing and inviting ap- proach to parents and community members as visitors to the school or individual classrooms.
-THE PRINCIPAL: THE PRINCIPAL: SCH Conducts community outreach activities. encourages families and community members to become engaged in: SCH Invites families to participate in activities specifically focused on their children.
-Student learning initiatives. m School decision making processes.
-School decision making processes.
-MEI nity THE PRINCIPAL: SCHOOL STAFF MEMBERS: encourages families and Support family and Support family and community members to Support family and Sustain m par- Student learning Student learning.
-Sustain m initiatives.
-Student learning.
-Use community Sustain m Principals strive to improve drive the development and d successful implementation sure that these initiatives an ating with their colleagues, and finitiatives that better se school district leadership an rve students, teachers and s nd state laws, school district chools at all levels of the THE PRINCIPAL: Understands the need for strong community and organizational relationships. and THE PRINCIPAL: Understands and interacts with the net- work of agencies that provide health, social, and other services to families. and THE PRINCIPAL: Establishes and maintains strong positive relationships with key community stakeholders and external agencies.
+Basic Partially Proficient Proficient (Meets State Standard) Accomplished Exemplary and Community Involvent d community engagement, s upport and ownership for THE PRINCIPAL: Establishes a welcom- ing and inviting ap- proach to parents and community members as visitors to the school or individual classrooms. and THE PRINCIPAL: Conducts community outreach activities.
+Invites families to participate in activities specifically focused on their children. and THE PRINCIPAL: encourages families and community members to become engaged in: Student learning initiatives.
+School decision mak- ing processes. and SCHOOL STAFF MEMBERS: Support family and community involve- ment for the benefit of student learning.
+Use community resources to support classroom learning. and SCHOOL STAFF MEMBERS: Sustain meaningful parent and com- munity involvement throughout the school year.
+Principals strive to improve drive the development and d successful implementation sure that these initiatives an ating with their colleagues, s of initiatives that better se school district leadership an rve students, teachers and s nd state laws, school district chools at all levels of the THE PRINCIPAL: Understands the need for strong community and organizational relationships. and THE PRINCIPAL: Understands and interacts with the net- work of agencies that provide health, social, and other services to families. and THE PRINCIPAL: Establishes and maintains strong positive relationships with key community stakeholders and external agencies.
 Maximizes the impact of community, district, state and national relationships to benefit the school. and SCHOOL STAFF MEMBERS: Accept responsibility for: Adhering to all applicable rules, regulations, policies, and laws.
-Utilizing available external resources for the benefit of students. and SCHOOL STAFF MEMBERS AND PARENTS: Provide support/ feedback to enhance the opportunities for all students to be suc cessful and workforce ready. ns and relationships to leve - nd community resources av erve the best interest of stu THE PRINCIPAL: Engages community members and key stakeholders in the school's activities.
-Understands the com- munity and the issues it is facing. and THE PRINCIPAL: Identifies and engages key community stakeholders.
-Solicits community input and uses the input to inform decisions. and THE PRINCIPAL: Advocates throughout the school community for school support.
-Expands personal reach and sphere of influence to maxi- mize support for the and SCHOOL STAFF MEMBERS: Engage community agencies to help meet the needs of students and families. and SCHOOL STAFF MEMBERS: Maintain strong relationships with key community stakehold ers.
+Utilizing available external resources for the benefit of students. and SCHOOL STAFF MEMBERS AND PARENTS: Provide support/ feedback to enhance the opportunities for all students to be suc- cessful and workforce ready. s and relationships to leve nd community resources av erve the best interest of stu THE PRINCIPAL: Engages community members and key stakeholders in the school's activities.
+Understands the com- munity and the issues it is facing.
+Engages community members and key stakeholders in the school's activities.
+THE PRINCIPAL: